 Today, teens who “age out” of foster care can find themselves alone, with no home, no family, and no support system.
 Jail, pregnancy, violence and even death are the harsh realities for many of these homeless youths.

-Project Meet Me Halfway, a 501 c 3 charitable organization, is dedicated to bringing awareness to the plight of these at-risk kids and building transitional homes for them.
+Project Meet Me Halfway is dedicated to bringing awareness to the plight of these at-risk kids and building transitional homes for them.

 House of Providence

 The House of Providence exists to be a safe and secure option for Michigan’s foster youth to stabilize and find hope and healing.
 We provide a therapeutic and familial environment for minors who are languishing without the prospect of a permanent family of their own.

 We also provide vital intervention and support services that afford these children safety emotionally, mentally and physically.
 As a result of the direct care and individual attention given, the resident’s who come to us eventually stabilize and then are able to receive trauma focused therapy where they process their difficult journey, and begin to heal.
 This stabilization allows a teen to then reintegrate into the community by way of a family.

 Eventually, these youth grow into whole, independent and successful adults realizing the potential that God has destined them for.
 Most importantly, they will become a part of a familial system of support, perhaps for the first time ever.